gsmainclusivetechlab/interop-docs/docs/testcases/proposing-uc.md

 ### List of Steps

-1. **Definition of a Scenario:** Firstly, it is necessary to understand the scenario in which the use case is inserted, as well as the actors and entities involved.
+1. **Definition of a Scenario:** Firstly, it is necessary to understand the scenario which the use case represents, as well as the actors and entities involved.
 2. **Creating a User Story:** As a way of exemplifying the use case scenario, User Stories can be used to give examples of real events where the use case may be applied.